cringey303/pythonHelpers/README.md

 # pythonHelpers

-A small collection of Python helper modules for terminal colors, validated user input, and custom errors.
+Some Python helper modules for terminal colors, validated user input, and custom errors.

 ## How to Use

-To use these helpers, place the `.py` files (`colors.py`, `errors.py`, `validinput.py`) in your project's directory.
-You can then import the classes and functions directly into your scripts.
+To use these helpers, place the `.py` files (`colors.py`, `errors.py`, `validinput.py`) in your project's directory, then import the classes and functions directly into your scripts.

 ---

 ## `colors.py`

-Provides a `Colors` class for adding ANSI color to terminal output.
+Provides a `Colors` class for adding ANSI colors to terminal output.

-**Note:** The `color_item` method as written will not work as a class or static method.
-The intended and most reliable way to use this class is by accessing its color attributes, as shown in the examples in `validinput.py`.
+**Note:** The `color_item` method as written does not work as a class or static method.
+The best way to use this class is by accessing its color attributes.

 ### Example Usage